TomParadise/Year1Portfolio/_portfolio/4_DontWalkBy.markdown

 ---
-layout: post
+layout: project
-title: Project
+title: Don't Walk By
-description: another without an image
+description: A lemmings inspired game to guide peeps safely to the exit.
 img: ../img/quake_400x400.jpg
 published: true
 ---